 3. Muscle Tightness

-Put lavender essential oil in a lotion or massage blend to relax muscles.
+Put lavender essential oil in a lotion or homemade massage oil to relax muscles.
 A 2% dilution is recommended for general soreness.
 Click here for a guide to diluting essential oils.

 4. Soothing Lavender Salt Sock For Earaches